Eupomatia laurina: Horticulture

 In cultivation E. laurina is frost sensitive and prefers a protected, semi-shaded site.
 It can be propagated from seed or cuttings.
 Cutting propagated trees produce fruit after two years.
 Seedlings take four to six years to fruit.
+Cuttings are not advised as a method of regeneration.
+Germination from fresh seed commences after around three weeks and completes after five weeks, with a high rate of germination.